Nat1-Y/Flutter_app/README.md

 ## Getting Started
-project inspired by online courses udemy courses dart programmjing languages with flutter for android This project is a starting point for a Flutter application.
+project inspired by online courses udemy courses dart programmjing languages with flutter for android and IOS This project is a starting point for a Flutter application.
 Resources
 A few resources to get you started if this is your first Flutter project: